MalshaL/bitsploit/bitsploit/src/content/generate-your-own-dataset.md

 And that's it!
 That's how I generated my own dataset so that I can use it for my personal project.

-Check my [GitHub repository](https://github.com/MalshaL/HR-data-visualisation) to see the complete code for this project.
+Check my [GitHub repository](https://github.com/MalshaL/HR-data-visualisation) to see the complete code for this project, and view the generated dataset in [Kaggle](https://www.kaggle.com/datasets/malsha/employee-hiring-data).

 Have fun with Python!